 Problem is often that when you change gear, three heavy duty motors operate for a fraction of a second.
 This drops the battery voltage momentarily and upsets the engine ECU - and maybe then the gear change misses the very small time window.
 So everything has to be perfect - especially the battery.

-These autos are fine - except that very occasionally in hot weather and heavy traffic with a lot of stop/start driving they will bring up a snowflake.
+Occasionally in hot weather and heavy traffic with a lot of stop/start driving they will bring up the dreaded snowflake.
 The "cure" then is to wait up to 15 minutes and all will be well.
+It can help to flick the gear into neutral at every long stop (like traffic lights) and the problem seems to go away.

 After removing the air silencer box and pipe to the air filter, Vivian Carelse has taken the ECU off the gearbox and moved it up to between the radiator and battery box.